ABOUT BLACK HISTORY BEGINS WITH

 While those passages were then and yet are essential to know, they were not then, and are even less now, the full gospel message necessary to empower me with what was and yet is an absolute necessity for African-American parents; i.e., training up our children how to rise above the situation of being hated above all nations of people on earth.

 Though little is said about it, one of the most detriMENTAL evils of the black code restrictions during the era of chattel slavery were the forbidden or controlled worship services.
 In some camps there were Caucasian pastors who religiously preached without fail the passage of scripture instructing slaves to obey their master, and not to steal from their master.
 In camps where an African-American pastor was allowed to preach, there had to be a Caucasian pastor present.
 Though they lacked knowledge of the full gospel truth, their zeal for God sustained our ancestors.

 African-American history does not begin until 1619.
-Black His-Story begins with His Story is with the divine purpose of bringing a measure of absolute truth forth to set captives free.
-To this day, the real message of the African-American spiritual roots and contributions to the planet Earth as set forth in the gospel is missing our children, youth, and young adults (CYYA).
+Black His-Story begins with His Story is with divine purpose of bringing a measure of absolute truth forth to set captives free.
+To this day, the real message of the African-American spiritual roots and contributions to the planet Earth as set forth in the gospel of the kingdom is missing our children, youth, and young adults (CYYA).